welkin0/EPLDUpgraderDocs/docs/install.rst

     host$ docker run --name ept -p 5000:443 -d agccie/epldupgrader:latest

 The command will start an instance of EPLDUpgrader with the web server running on port 5000.
 Login to the web UI at `https://localhost:5000 <https://localhost:5000>`_.
-See the usage section for further details regarding how to use the app.
+See the :ref:`usage` section for further details regarding how to use the app.